 ANALYZE TABLEmore precise and more stable by turning on the

-ANALYZE TABLEafter major changes to indexed column data, because the statistics are not recalculated periodically (such as after a server restart) as they traditionally have been.
+ANALYZE TABLEafter major changes to indexed column data, because the statistics are not recalculated periodically (such as after a server restart).

-innodb_stats_persistent_sample_pagessystem variable (if the persistent statistics setting is turned on), or the
+innodb_stats_persistent_sample_pagessystem variable.
+If the persistent statistics setting is disabled, modify the

-MySQL uses index cardinality estimates only in join optimization.
-If some join is not optimized in the right way, you can try using
+MySQL uses index cardinality estimates in join optimization.
+If a join is not optimized in the right way, try using

 ANALYZE TABLE.
 In the few cases that